Extremal statistics for a one-dimensional Brownian motion with a reflective boundary: Introduction

 where $\Theta(z)$ is the Heaviside step function such that $\Theta(z)=1$ if $z>0$ and $\Theta(z)=0$ otherwise.
 In particular, from Eq.(\ref{eq0.2}) one can easily obtain that the expected maximum $M(t)$ of a free Brownian motion grows like $\langle M(t) \rangle =2\sqrt{D t/\pi}$.
 On the other hand, one can obtain the marginal distribution of $t_m$ by integrating $P_0(M,t_m|t)$ over $M$,

 which is often referred to as the ``arcsine law" due to P. L\'evy \cite{Levy1940ArcsineLaw,feller1971introduction,majumdar2007brownian}.
 The name stems from the fact that the cumulative distribution of $t_m$ reads $F(z) = \int_0^z {P_0(t_m |t)dt_m} = (2/\pi)\arcsin \sqrt {z/t}$.
 A counterintuitive aspect of the U-shaped distribution of Eq.(\ref{eq0.3}) is that its average value $\langle t_m \rangle=t/2$ corresponds to the minimum of the distribution, i.e., the less probable outcome, whereas values close to the extrema $t_m=0$ and $t_m=t$ are much more likely.
+In fact, the other two times, i.e., the last time $t_\ell$ the process crosses the origin and the occupation time $t_o$ spent on the positive (or the negative) semi axis, satisfy the same distribution as Eq.(\ref{eq0.3}) as well.
+The three arcsine laws for Brownian motion play a central role in EVS.